All Episodes

 Here's what I know.

-We went from Biden Obama, 13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s, to 7 million new jobs, the best uh employment situation in America since 1969, the largest tax cuts America's ever seen.
+We went from Biden, Obama, 13 million more Americans on food stamps, 8 million more in poverty, lowest labor participation rate since the 70s, to 7 million new jobs, the best employment situation in America since 1969, the largest tax cuts America's ever seen, the single greatest and biggest reduction in burdensome regulation and business.

-The single greatest and biggest reduction in burdensome regulation and business, then uh add on top of that energy independence for the first time in 75 years, and he's not dropping 150 billion dollars in cash on the on a tarmac for radical uh mullahs that want to wipe Israel and the United States off the map, Jonathan Gillam.
+And he's not dropping $150 billion in cash on a tarmac for radical mullahs that want to wipe Israel and the United States off the map, Jonathan Gillam.

-Yeah, and also you can put in there that you know this isn't uh President Trump isn't a guy who ran or is running on changing the constitution.
+Yeah, and also you can put in there that, you know, this isn't President Trump isn't a guy who ran or is running on changing the Constitution.

-He's not somebody that ran or is running on trying to fix problems that don't exist, like trying to free up people's uh debt and that they uh got from going to college when nobody put a gun to their face and said, You have to go to college and you have to go to this expensive one.
+He's not somebody that ran or is running on trying to fix problems that don't exist, like trying to free up people's debt that they got from going to college when nobody put a gun to their face and said, you have to go to college and you have to go to this expensive one.

-I don't want people who've always succeeded because the majority of those people, and you can look at the resumes, they have silver bullets that they ride into everything that they do.
+I don't want people who've always succeeded because the majority of those people, and you can look at their resumes, they have silver bullets that they ride into everything that they do.

 I like to see people who've done huge things, who've had big failures and came back and had even bigger successes.

-None of the people that we talk about in the Democrat side are like that.
+None of the people that we talk about on the Democrat side are like that.

 All these people are running on issues that are not issues on a daily basis that affect this country or affect the people.